 - Bleach for laundry

-- 70% Isopropyl alcohol for floors or other surfaces (rinse very well from the enclosure or its items).
+- 70% Isopropyl alcohol (or higher, 91% is commonly found, & is what I use) for floors or other surfaces (rinse very well from the enclosure or its items).
 This is for sanitizing purposes only.
 Typical cleaning may be done with dish soap and rinsing, or better yet, purchase a bottle of veterinary disinfectant, easily found online or at some pet stores & follow the instructions.

 - Latex gloves